Jefferson Savarino

-Jefferson David Savarino Quintero (born 11 November 1996) is a Venezuelan professional footballer who plays as attacking midfielder or winger for Campeonato Brasileiro Série A club Botafogo and the Venezuela national team.
+Jefferson David Savarino Quintero (born 11 November 1996) is a Venezuelan professional footballer who plays as attacking midfielder or winger for Campeonato Brasileiro Série A club Fluminense and the Venezuela national team.

 Club career

 Zulia

 Born in Maracaibo, Savarino began his professional career at Zulia F.C. in 2013.
 In four years at the club, he played 141 games and scored 36 goals, participating in the 2016 Torneo Clausura and Copa Venezuela victories.

 Real Salt Lake

 On 9 May 2017, Savarino joined Major League Soccer side Real Salt Lake on loan from Zulia of Venezuela.
 He subsequently signed permanently for the club.
 In total, he scored 22 goals in three seasons with RSL.
 In May 2022, RSL announced that Savarino was resigned to the team.